School of Computing

 - If you miss an assignment due to illness or similar reason,

-you should discuss the matter with me before
+you should discuss the matter with the instructor before

 the assignment due date.
-If I accept the reason,
+If the instructor accepts the reason,

-we will use your mark of your next test to replace a missed assignment.
+we will use your midterm test mark to replace a missed assignment 1 or 2,

 - If you have questions concerning assignment marking, you should

-discuss them with the marker within one week
+discuss them with the teaching assistant within one week

 from the time when the marked assignments are made available.